 The Scottish Government has identified potential opportunities for wave, wind and tidal devices in their 2013 Draft Sectoral Marine Plans for Offshore Wind, Wave and Tidal Energy.
-The Scottish Government is in the process of preparing a new sectoral marine plan for Offshore Wind Energy which will go to consultation in autumn 2019 'Sectoral Marine Plan for Offshore Wind Energy'.
+The Scottish Government prepared a new sectoral marine plan for Offshore Wind Energy which went out for public consultation in 2019 and was adopted in 2020 'Sectoral Marine Plan for Offshore Wind Energy'.

-Policy MP NRG1: Exploratory, Appraisal or Prototype Renewable Energy Proposals

-Exploratory, appraisal or prototype energy proposals should demonstrate that:
+Policy MP NRG1: Exploratory, Appraisal or Prototype Renewable Energy Proposals Exploratory, appraisal or prototype energy proposals must:

-- a) they have complied with all policies included in Policy Framework Section (a) and (b) and Policy MP DEV1; - b) there will be no adverse effects on the integrity of a Natura 2000 site or a proposed site; - c) they include details of any associated infrastructure required to service the site including connections to the electricity grid if relevant; - d) they have complied with all relevant terrestrial policies detailed in the Shetland Islands Council's Local Development Plan in relation to shore connections and connections to the National Grid; and - e) they include an appropriate monitoring programme and detailed decommissioning proposals.
+- a) comply with all policies included in Policy Framework Section (a) and (b) and Policy MP DEV1; - b) demonstrate that there will be no adverse effects on the integrity of a European site or a proposed site; - c) include details of any associated infrastructure required to service the site including connections to the electricity grid if relevant; - d) comply with all relevant terrestrial policies detailed in the Shetland Islands Council's Local Development Plan in relation to shore connections and connections to the National Grid; and - e) include an appropriate monitoring programme and detailed decommissioning proposals.